 - Carry out research into the degree you are applying for through our course finder www.nuim.ie/courses;

 - Reflect on your own motivation for applying for a denominated degree.
 For example you might consider why you want to take a more specialised degree in Business (BBS/BBA Business and Management, MH404) rather than taking Business (Management) as part of the Bachelor of Arts Degree (BA MH101).

 If you have a disability or specific learning difficulty and require examination support for the written assessments, please download the Request for Examination Supports Form.
 You should send in this form with your supporting documentation to Bridget Gormley, Disability Office, MAP Lodge, North Campus, Maynooth University, Co Kildare, Ireland.

-Visit the Supporting Students with a Disability section of the website for further information about the supports we provide.
+Visit the Disability section of this website for further information about the supports we provide.